bendayaniv/SpotNear/README.md

 3. Click the "Start Service" button to begin discovering nearby places
 4. The app will notify you when it finds an interesting place
 5. Click on the notification to view details about the discovered place
+6. Tap on the map marker to open Google Maps for navigation to the POI
-6. Use the "Stop Service" button to stop the background discovery process
+7. Use the "Stop Service" button to stop the background discovery process
-7. At any time, click on the "SpotNear is running" notification to immediately search for new POIs without waiting for the next scheduled search
+8. At any time, click on the "SpotNear is running" notification to immediately search for new POIs without waiting for the next scheduled search
-8. The last discovered POI will be automatically displayed when you reopen the app
+9. The last discovered POI will be automatically displayed when you reopen the app

 ## Customizable Search Radius 📏